 Specialist teaching and training

-We are the only school in Lewisham to partner with The Voices Foundation, a national charity which aims to make sure that no child is left out when it comes to learning singing and musicianship.
+In 2023 we were the only school in Lewisham to have partnered with The Voices Foundation, a national charity which aims to make sure that no child is left out when it comes to learning singing and musicianship.
 The Voices Foundation has provided training for all our school staff, developing their knowledge, skills and confidence in teaching music effectively.
 This has transformed the quality of music teaching in our school.
-What’s more, we are privileged to have over very own specialist singing teacher at the school.

 Singing and The Choir

-Pupils interview and audition to be part of our highly successful choir who then regularly perform for our school and wider community, sing at the legendary Lewisham Showcase and have, and always will, look for ways to raise money for charity.
+Run by Ms Omonyi, our pupils audition to be part of our highly successful choir who regularly perform for our school and wider community, sing at local events such as the legendary Lewisham Showcase and Turning of the Year.

-We regularly incorporate various singing styles during our singing assemblies such as acapella, rounds and we have even perfected our very own mash up!
-All of which work alongside our whole school vision of developing oracy and becoming confident, articulate advocates.
+We regularly incorporate various singing styles during our singing assemblies such as acapella, rounds and explore all aspects of musicianship.
+The qualities of musicianship work alongside our whole school vision of developing oracy and becoming confident, articulate in performance.

-Singing has become an everyday norm here at St James Hatcham and our children’s talents have really shone through.
-We cannot wait to see how far our children’s voices can take them!
+Singing has become an everyday norm here at St James Hatcham and our children’s talents shine through all aspects of the school day.

 Lessons are offered in a range of instruments, including piano, drumming and guitar, of which the majority take place during the school day.
-There is a charge for instrumental tuition, but the cost is usually lower than private lessons outside school.
-They prove very popular and there is often a waiting list!
+There is a charge for instrumental tuition, but the cost is much lower than private lessons outside school and are subsidised for pupils in receipt of pupil premium funding or for SEND pupils with an Education, Health and Care Plan.

 The Piatti Quartet

 Through the Cavatina Music Trust, the Piatti Quartet have performed regularly at St James Hatcham.
 They are one of the most distinguished string quartets of their generation and have performed in all the major venues and festivals around the country and abroad.
 Their recitals give our children an opportunity to hear world-class classical music performed live in their own school.
-We are very fortunate that quartet member, Michael Trainor is also our violin tutor.
+We are very fortunate that quartet member, Michael Trainor has been one of our regular violin tutors.

 The Gentlemen of St John's